-Less Respect for Marriage – Sometimes the advantages of a live-in relationship becomes the biggest disadvantage.
+- Less Respect for Marriage – Sometimes the advantages of a live-in relationship become the biggest disadvantage.
 It makes couples so comfortable living together that they end up delaying marriage as an option.
-Also, they fear to bear the personal and financial responsibilities that a marriage brings along with it.
+Also, they fear bearing the personal and financial responsibilities that marriage brings along with it.

 - Children Suffer – The children who are born in a live-in relationship may suffer and develop a lack of respect for rules and norms.
 In the worst scenario, they may undergo emotional trauma when their parents decide to separate.
 Also, in such cases, the father of the child holds no explicit legal ground to ask for custody.

 A live-in relationship gives you a lot of insight into your partner and it is totally up to you whether you want to continue or not.
 Though there’s a lot of debate regarding such relationships, it’s all your decision whether you choose to walk down the aisle with your partner or just walk away.